FrontendMasters/react-enlightenment/what-is-react.md

 ## Defining a React component

-Below I am creating a `<MySelect>` React component by invoking the `React.createClass` function in order to create a `MySelect` component class.
+Below I am creating a UI component by invoking the `React.createClass` function in order to create a `MySelect` React component.

-As you can see the `MySelect` component is made up of an empty styled React `<div>` node element.
+As you can see, the `MySelect` component is made up of some styles and an empty React `<div>` node element.

 ```js
 var MySelect = React.createClass({ //define MySelect component